Blast balls and projectiles: Seattle police have a history of crowd control criticism

 And that was in 2015 and 2016.

-While 2020 has brought sharp criticism (and bans) over the use of blast balls, tear gas, and other less-than-lethal weapons by Seattle police, it is not the first time such concerns have been raised.
+While 2020 has brought sharp criticism (and bans) over the use of blast balls, tear gas, and other "less lethal" weapons by Seattle police, it is not the first time such concerns have been raised.
 Critics say previous incidents and public outcry have resulted in unanswered letters, buried reports, and a general lack of follow through.

 “I don’t think lessons were learned," said former Seattle Councilmember Bruce Harrell, who served in 2015 and 2016 when the city faced push back over police tactics during demonstrations.